-A vegan loaf with the earthy flavour of mushrooms and lentils and a fresh Mediterranean flair.
+A vegan loaf with the earthy flavour of mushrooms and lentils with a fresh Mediterranean flair

 1. If mushrooms pieces are large, snip or break into tiny bits.
 If mushrooms feel sandy, rinse them.

 2. Combine mushrooms, lentils, water, salt, and thyme in a large, heavy saucepan.
 Cover and bring to a boil.
 Simmer until almost tender, 10 to 15 minutes.
 Stir in Heritage® O's.
 Add a little water if mixture seems dry.
 Cover and continue cooking until lentils are soft and Heritage O's have softened, about 5 minutes more.

 3. While lentils are cooking, heat oil in a large skillet.
 Add onions and cook over medium heat until lightly browned, stirring occasionally, about 5 minutes.

 4. Stir in garlic and cook another minute.
 Stir in vinegar and cook just until it evaporates, about 20 seconds.
 Stir onion mixture, parsley, and 3 tablespoons sun-dried tomatoes into lentils.
 Season to taste with salt and pepper.
 Let cool for 15 minutes.

 5. Line bottom and sides of standard loaf pan with a one large piece of plastic wrap.
 Arrange a few whole parsley leaves and remaining sun-dried tomatoes decoratively on bottom.
 Pour in lentil mixture and smooth off top.
 Cool to room temperature.
 Cover and chill until firm, about 1 hour, or up to 5 days.
 (Flavour improves over time.)

 6. To serve: Turn out onto a plate and gently peel off plastic wrap.
 Cut into 8 to 10 slices.

 This recipe was created by Lorna Sass for Nature’s Path.